dancancro/great-big-example-application/README.md

 contained in [this Google Sheet](https://docs.google.com/spreadsheets/d/1RdIhMdNCRJ-xtl6IgbT2SdChtLIYW8VXeloq7rR1lqY/edit#gid=50602236) and served as JSON by a Google script.

-See the [Angular Change log](https://angular.io/docs/ts/latest/guide/change-log.html) for updates.
+See the [Angular Change log](https://angular.io/docs/ts/latest/guide/change-log.html) for updates to the Angular team's opinions.

 ## My Innovations

-Nobody can resist introducing improvements when there's no obvious case against doing so.
+While the goal of the project is to combine the wisdom of different experts, nobody can resist introducing improvements when there's no obvious case against doing so.
 So you will see a couple of practices in this project that came from my head rather than the sources of expertise from which the project was assembled.
 If you can think of reasons not to do these things, please let me know.

 1. I have put the Redux store reducers in `app/core/store` separate from the feature directories located under `app`.
 This agrees with the traditional relational database structure that has tables together in one place and referenced by UI artifacts in another place.
 This is the